aidantwoods/SecureHeaders/README.md

 ## Notice
 This project is currently under initial development, so expect changes to the source code at any time which may break forwards compatability or change/remove functionality.
 That said, bug and issue reports are still welcome from anyone who wants to test it out.

+## Features
+* Add/remove and manage headers easily
+* Build a Content Security Policy, or combine multiple together
+* Correct cookie flags on already set cookies to add httpOnly and secure flags, (if the cookies appear to be session related)
+* Safe mode prevents accidential self-DOS when using HSTS, or HPKP
+* Receive warnings about missing security headers (level E_USER_WARNING)

 ## Usage
 e.g. the following will combine `$baseCSP` with `$csp` to create an overall Content-Security-Policy.
 ```php